SwiftLeeds/swiftleeds-web/README.md

 You'll likely need to press Y when prompted.

+### Leaf

+SwiftLeeds is using Leaf to build the frontend part of the website.
+These `Views` live within the Resources/Views folder of the project structure.

+It's worth noting that to run this in development you will need to set your custom directory in the active scheme on Xcode.
+You can read about it [here](https://docs.vapor.codes/4.0/xcode/#custom-working-directory).

 ### 🚀 Ready to develop

 That's it!
 You're ready to rock and roll.
 You should now see the following in your Xcode terminal